Anurag-Priyadarshi07/Anurag-Priyadarshi07/README.md

 - 👋 Hi, I’m @Anurag-Priyadarshi07
-- 👀 I’m interested in Web Development, business Analyst.
+- 👀 I’m interested in Web Development, Business Analyst.
 - 🌱 I’m currently learning DAX and Data Modeling.
 - 💞️ I’m looking to collaborate on Web Development Projects.
 - 📫 https://www.linkedin.com/in/anurag-priyadarshi-9b97a710a/